Assaad W. Razzouk: Education

 Razzouk is a graduate of Syracuse University (summa cum laude) and holds an MBA from Columbia University in New York and a Doctor of Philosophy (Ph.D.)
 Honoris Causa in Climate Change, Sustainable Development and International Cooperation from Teri University in India.

 Memberships

-He is a board member of ClientEarth, an environmental group using the law to protect Earth and its inhabitants; a board member of EB Impact, a Singapore-based non-profit organization that provides trainings and programs to Asia Pacific's underserved communities; and is affiliated with Washington, D.C.'s Middle East Institute as an Expert at the Middle East – Asia Project.
+Razzouk is a board member of ClientEarth, an environmental group using the law to protect Earth and its inhabitants; a board member of EB Impact, a Singapore-based non-profit organization that provides trainings and programs to Asia Pacific's underserved communities; and is affiliated with Washington, D.C.'s Middle East Institute as an Expert at the Middle East – Asia Project.

 He also serves on the advisory board of media group Eco-Business and on the International Council of the National University of Singapore Yong Loo Lin School of Medicine.